d-nishi/drafts/Charter.md

 #### Code, Binaries and Services

 Kubernetes integrations specific to AWS including:
-- integrations, interfaces, libraries and extension points for all AWS services such as IAM, storage, nnetworking, loadbalancers, registry, security, monitoring/logging at the instance or container level
+- integrations, interfaces, libraries and extension points for all AWS services such as IAM, storage, networking, loadbalancers, registry, security, monitoring/logging at the instance or container level
 - clis for Kubernetes APIs to work with AWS services including Amazon EKS
 - prow, testgrid, perf dashboard integrations to expand and maintain testing and scale-testing
 - support users on their issues and feature requests